Uni's On Air

-Uni's On Air (Japanese: ユニゾンエアー, Yunisonea-, sylized in all caps) is a Japanese rhythm game developed by Akatsuki Inc. and published by Seed & Flower.
+Uni's On Air (ユニゾンエアー, Yunizoneā) is a Japanese rhythm game developed by Akatsuki Inc. and published by Seed & Flower.
 The game features songs and members from the idol groups Sakurazaka46 (Keyakizaka46) and Hinatazaka46.
 The game is only released in Japan and not available worldwide.

 Gameplay

 The game's main gameplay is in "Live" mode, in which players tap on the five buttons at the bottom of the screen at the proper time to receive a score.
 A combo score multiplier is given for maintaining a chain of consecutive hits without missing notes.
 Concert footage of the songs are played in the background.
 Scores are then classified into C, B, A, S, SS, or SSS rank, with C being lowest and SSS being highest.
 Songs are divided into three difficulties: "Normal", "Pro", and "Master"; a fourth "Pro+" is available for select songs.
 A "Live" difficulty level is provided just to watch the concert footage.

 There are a total of 57 songs included.
 Songs span all Sakurazaka46 and Keyakizaka46 singles, Hiragana Keyakizaka46's album Hashiridasu Shunkan, and 3 of Hinatazaka46's single "Kyun", "Do Re Mi Sol La Si Do" & "Konna ni Suki ni Natchatte Ii no?".
 "Dare no Koto o Ichiban Aishiteru?" from AKB48's Bokutachi wa, Ano Hi no Yoake o Shitteiru was added into the game as part of Keyakizaka46's 3rd Year Anniversary Live.